-If you need any help with any type of Flood damage, timber repair, maintenance or other damp problems Property Repair Systems will be pleased to give you completely free, no obligation advice on 01626 336180.
+If you need any help with any type of Flood damage, flood repair, timber repair, maintenance or other damp problems Property Repair Systems will be pleased to give you completely free, no obligation advice on 01626 336180.
 The information you need may be in the project below, if not, call them.

 After the debris has been removed, including any floor coverings, damaged plaster and plaster board you need to take the following steps;

 - Check your Insurance cover and advise your Insurers - take as many photographs as you can BEFORE disposing of any household contents: you may need evidence to prove your losses.

 - Clean and check the drains, air bricks (if you have a timber floor down stairs) and wash out all debris with fresh water.
 If sewerage is involved you should sterilise the floors and walls.

 - Ask a gas engineer, plumber and an electrician to check the services before using them.

 - Hire a dehumidifier and shut all doors and windows in the damp areas.
 Install a Humidity Meter to monitor the dampness in the air in the building.
 Install a large enough dehumidifier (or several) until you can bring the Relative Humidity below 60% on the meter (click here to look at Meters).

 - If timber floors are affected, lift boards and clean out the void underneath, including the air brick holes.
 If you are using a dehumidifier leave some boards up and fit temporary covers to the air bricks, to avoid trying to dehumidify the whole of the UK.

 - Keep a chart recording how much water your dehumidifier is producing - this will enable you to tell when most of the added water has been removed.
 You should see a sudden drop in water output, after several weeks, or even months.
 A hygrometer may also come in handy here in order to measure the moisture content within each room of your home